akojo/legion/README.md

 Given a local path `legion` serves files from the specified directory.
 If incoming request specifies a directory and the target directory contains a file named `index.html`, contents of `index.html` are returned instead.
+Otherwise directory contents are served as an HTML page.

 If requested filename is `index.html` and the file exists, request will be redirected to its parent directory.

 Given an HTTP/HTTPS URL `legion` acts as a reverse proxy, forwarding requests to the specified address. `legion` adds usual [forwarding